Let me walk you through the electrifying math behind an F-14 Tomcat Carrier Launch that adds to the allure of Tom Cruise’s Top Gun movie.

 - The shape and size of the wings

-- The curvature of the lead edge of the airfoil
+- The curvature of the leading edge of the airfoil

 What’s the takeaway with all these lift variables?

-The F-14 Tomcat forever lives in pop culture because of the Hollywood movie Top Gun.
-I remember wanting to become a fighter pilot as a kid because of this movie.
+The F-14 Tomcat will always be a pop culture icon, thanks to the Hollywood movie Top Gun.
+I remember dreaming of becoming a fighter pilot just because of that movie.

-What do you find most fascinating about an F-14 tomcat carrier launch?
-What part of the engineering with an F-14 Tomcat carrier launch do you think is most critical?
+What do you find most fascinating about an F-14 Tomcat carrier launch?
+Which part of the engineering behind an F-14 Tomcat carrier launch do you think is most critical?

 Featured Image Photo Credit: U.S. Navy via Photographer’s Mate 3rd Class Todd Frantom (image cropped)

 SUBSCRIBE TO ENGINEER CALCS NEWSLETTER